alla2297/lommeregnerv2/README.md

 # lommeregner/ calculator

-pressure on number./n
+pressure on number.
-do it again. /n
+do it again.
 and press a symbol "+,-,/,*"